laggingreflex/dead-css-loader-demo/README.md

 ## Output

 Run `npm run build` and inspect `dist/bundle.js`.
 You can see in the output below, webpack has determined that `title` is an unused export and so webpack-dead-css has removed it from the source in `$css.content`.
+An unused color declaration in `colors.css` is also removed.

-The export itself will also be removed if you use the UglifyJS plugin.
+The unused exports themselves will also be removed if you use the UglifyJS plugin.

 ### dist/bundle.js
 ```js